Last Updated on 17 February, 2021 by Veronica

 Milk Bottle

-On Classen Avenue, you can see the famous bottle of milk.
-It’s a triangular building that’s got a giant milk bottle on it.
 Many businesses have owned this place, but the milk bottle goes on, with a slight modification to the color (they paint it from time to time).

-Oklahoma Museum of Route 66
+Oklahoma Museum of the Route 66 City

 Here you can see some history of Route 66 told decade by decade.
 Here, you can see neon posters of old motels and rooms with classic cars.
 In some, you can get in and take a photo!